SoulWallet/soulwallet-core/README.md

 SoulWalletCore is a flexible and reusable smart contract wallet framework compliant with the EIP-4337 standard.
 It aims to provide a simple, adaptable, and easily integrable foundation for various wallet functionalities and extensions.

+## ⚠️ Disclaimer

+**The SoulWalletCore has not been audited and is provided as-is.
+It is not recommended for use in production environments.** Users and developers should exercise caution and use at their own risk.

 ## Features

 - **EIP-4337 Compliant**: Ensures alignment with the latest developments in the Ethereum community.